ADVERTISEMENT

 2. Involve Family Members

 People tend to feel more enthusiastic about things in which they play some role.
-Many classic holiday traditions—frosting snowman-shaped sugar cookies, tasting holiday dishes while cooking, trimming a Christmas tree—are participatory, getting the whole family involved and allowing everyone to form their own memories.
-Choose activities that involve multiple people.
+Many classic holiday traditions—frosting snowman-shaped sugar cookies, tasting holiday dishes while cooking, trimming a Christmas tree—are participatory, get the whole family involved and allow everyone to form their own memories.

-With that in mind, introduce a new tradition with a short introduction of what it is, what story or memories it brings up, and why you how it will be repeated in years to come.
-Keep it short—you don’t want your family to have to sit silent during a long lecture!
+With that in mind, introduce a new tradition with a short introduction of what it is, what story or memories it brings up, and how it will be repeated in years to come.
+Keep it short—you don’t want your family to have to sit through a long lecture.
 You might even make the explanation interactive, inviting others to talk and reminisce.

 Just because you are adopting a new tradition does not mean that you have to abandon old ones.
 In fact, a new tradition may be a wonderful opportunity to showcase what makes those longer-standing ones so special.
 To expand upon the recipe example above, you may serve that classic turkey and gravy alongside a new family-favorite dessert.
-But now, maybe you come up with a story about the meal as a family that you can share every year, or maybe you create your very own family holiday cookbook and add to it every year!
-We have a whole article that touches upon enjoying family recipes to give you some ideas!
+But now, maybe you come up with a story about the meal as a family that you can share every year, or maybe you create your very own family holiday cookbook and annually add to it.
+We have a whole article that touches upon enjoying family recipes to give you some ideas.

 As we said from the start, people are not always receptive to change, even if they like the idea as a whole.
 Like a good habit, an excellent family tradition is worth keeping around—but getting it to stick can take some time.
 You may find that the tradition changes over the course of a single snowy night.
 Maybe nothing about it stays the same except the general theme.